12 Books to Help You Love Reading Again

 Trio, by William Boyd

 During the Trump era, I stopped reading books.
 Maybe this is understandable.
-The human brain is no more designed for a sustained assault on its attention than it is for metabolizing Froot Loops, and that’s essentially what Donald Trump’s presidency required: the unremitting ingestion of Twitter’s neon birdseed.
+The human brain is no more designed for a sustained assault on its attention than the human body is designed for metabolizing Froot Loops, and that’s essentially what Donald Trump’s presidency required: the unremitting ingestion of Twitter’s neon birdseed.
 Yet still I was alarmed.
 For two-plus years, I’d been a daily book critic at The New York Times.
 How on earth did I lose the skill to stay with a novel?
 Two things got me reading again: the election of a dull, steady, Twitter-indifferent president, which gave me the permission I needed to lose myself in fiction, and the arrival of a galley of Trio.
 It takes place in Brighton during the swinging ’60s, and though its scope is less ambitious than some of Boyd’s cradle-to-grave pseudo-biographies, it’s great fun nonetheless, focusing on a trio of characters (an actor, a writer, and a film producer) involved in the desperate and occasionally redeeming project of making art.
 I was instantly transported by their excesses, frailties, and deceptions.
 Boyd, an expert conjurer of worlds, writes with his customary energy and wit.
 Plus, one of his minor devils has the unimprovable name of Janet Headstone.
 Who could resist? — Jennifer Senior

 Piranesi, by Susanna Clarke